govindkailas/go-getter-app/README.md

 kubectl -n vault  exec -it vault-0 -- vault kv put go-app/user01 appaname="go-getter-app" password="My_Secure_Password"
 ```

+If vault cli is throwing `permission denied`, you might want to do `vault login` with the token.

 You should see an output similar to this, take note of the `secret path` mentioned!
 We will need this later
 ```
 ===== Secret Path =====